Solo Travel in Portugal

 Bom Jesus do Monte

-While here, please visit the church of Bom Jesus do Monte of (Good Jesus of the Mountain).
+While here, please visit the church of Bom Jesus do Monte (Good Jesus of the Mountain).
 This colorful church has a long series of steps that climb the hill from the city.

 Castelo Rodrigo, Portugal